 - meet with City of Edinburgh to discuss its homelessness service and decide whether we require any additional assurance;

-- we will review City of Edinburgh’s service quality performance as part of our 2023/24 risk assessment;
+- review City of Edinburgh’s service quality performance as part of our 2023/24 risk assessment;

 - meet with City of Edinburgh monthly to seek assurance it is dealing effectively with dampness and mould in its homes;